5 things to consider when selecting your kibble

-Commercial pet food is essentially fast food for dogs and cats, the equivalent of grabbing a McDonalds for your pet….every day.
-The increased incidence of obesity, diabetes and kidney failure in cats and dogs are undoubtedly due to the poor diets we feed our pets long-term.
-The cheaper the food, the cheaper the ingredients!
-So what you may save in food prices now will be multiplied many-fold in vet bills later.
-Here are just some of the things that are wrong with big brand pet foods:
+Dry pet food can sometimes be the equivalent of grabbing a McDonalds for your pet….every day.
+There is an increased incidence of obesity, diabetes and kidney failure in cats and dogs today, and it is very likely due to the poor diets we feed our pets long-term.
+Here are some things to be aware of when selecting a dry pet food or kibble for your pet.

 The main ingredients in most store-bought pet foods are animal byproducts, i.e ingredients that are not fit for human consumption.
 The parts used can come from injured, diseased, or dead animals .
 The same reason these byproducts are not suitable for human consumption is why they are also not suitable for animal consumption: food safety.
 Byproducts are contaminated with bacteria and viruses, and are low quality in terms of nutrition.
 For example, salmonella contamination from byproducts is a major problem that pet food suppliers must combat, and they do so by using heat processing which comes with its own set of problems (discussed later).

 Nutrition & Digestibility